Foreign tax credit

 Program for Investment Partnerships

-On 13 September 2016, Brazil published law 13,334/16, as a result of the conversion of the Provisional Measure 727/16.
-The law creates the Program for Investment Partnerships (Programa de Parcerias de Investimentos or PPI).
-These programs intend to amplify and strengthen the interaction between the Brazilian state and private sector through partnership agreements to carry out public infrastructure projects.
+The Program for Investment Partnerships (Programa de Parcerias de Investimentos or PPI) intends to amplify and strengthen the interaction between the Brazilian state and private sector through partnership agreements to carry out public infrastructure projects.

 PPIs can be used for (i) public infrastructure projects that are already under way or to be performed through partnership agreements to be signed by the direct or indirect bodies of the Brazilian federal government; (ii) public infrastructure projects to be performed through partnerships signed by the government of states or municipalities directly or indirectly, but delegated or fomented by the federal government; and (iii) other measures established by the National Privatization Plan, per law 9,491/97.